 We know from the SuperGold Card (which provides free off-peak, urban travel for senior citizens) that free travel improves wellbeing.
 More people need free fares.

 ***Families need free fares.*** Parents will continue to bundle kids into the car as long as cost barriers to public transport remain.
 Free fares for under-25s will help normalise public transport habits in the next generation, and that will serve us all well.

 ***Our communities need free fares.*** We all miss out when the cost of fares prevents people traveling.
 Businesses miss out on customers, community groups lose participants and volunteers and tourist spots miss out on visitors.
 Free fares will allow more people to make these trips, connecting communities so we are all better off.

 ***Now is the moment for free fares.*** While the government is committing to take action to reduce emissions and improve equity, now is the time to take this step.
 We cannot wait for an Auckland trial (Community Connect, giving half-price fares for Community Service Card holders) to run for three years then perhaps be extended nationwide, as the government proposes in the Emissions Reduction Plan discussion document.
 People and the climate need free fares now!
 In fact, many of our supporters would like to see free fares for all, but see these groups as a first step.

 Sign to urge the Government to take urgent action for the climate and people!
 Leave a comment to share why free fares are important for you, your friends and whānau.

-After the consultation, we will keep building this petition and deliver it personally to Minister Wood in the leadup to the release of the final Emissions Reduction Plan and Budget 2022.
+We will deliver this petition to Minister Wood in the leadup to the release of the final Emissions Reduction Plan and Budget 2022.